simonshampoo/simontoken/README.md

 # $IMON

-Basic token claim with staking functionality
+Basic token claim with staking and burning functionality